 Prenatal Care for Twins, Triplets and Other Multiples

-Women pregnant with multiples need comprehensive, specialized care.
-UC San Diego’s program offers:
+Women pregnant with multiples need specialized care, so we offer:

-- Complete and personalized prenatal care throughout your pregnancy, with perinatologists who specialize in treating multiple pregnancies
+- Personalized prenatal care throughout your pregnancy with our expert perinatologists

-- Frequent ultrasounds, and nonstress testing at end of pregnancy
+- Frequent ultrasounds during pregnancy and nonstress testing at end of pregnancy

-- Surveillance for complications such as hypertension and preeclampsia, and prompt intervention and coordinated care if complications do exist
+- Monitoring for complications, such as hypertension and preeclampsia, and prompt intervention and coordinated care for complications